Lone Scherfig

+Lone Scherfig ([ˈloːnə ˈɕɛɐ̯fi]) (born 2 May 1959) is a Danish film director and screenwriter.
+She is especially known for her films Italian for Beginners (2000) and An Education (2009), and is also known for her romantic comedies, such as One Day (2011).

+Early life and education

+Lone Scherfig graduated from the National Film School of Denmark in 1984.

+She initially worked in the advertising business and won awards (including the Lion d'Argent) at the Cannes International Advertising Film Festival.

 Career

-1980s – 1990s: Early beginnings

-Scherfig graduated from the National Film School of Denmark in 1984.
-She initially worked in the advertising business and won awards (including the Lion d'Argent) at the Cannes International Advertising Film Festival.
+1980s–1990s: beginnings

-She began her career as a director with the television film Margrethes elsker in 1985.
+Scherfig began her career as a director with the television film Margrethes elsker in 1985.
 Her directorial debut in film came with Kaj's fodselsdag.
-The film was critically successful and garnered her the Grand Jury prize and the Club Espace Award at the Rouen Nordic FIlm Festival.
+The film was critically successful and garnered her the Grand Jury prize and the Club Espace Award at the Rouen Nordic Film Festival.
 For a period of time following such success, Scherfig wrote and directed a few short films, and worked with both radio shows and the stage.

 She directed the film Når mor kommer hjem (1998), which received the Grand Prix at the Montreal Film Festival and the Cinekid Award in Amsterdam.